Princewil/flutter_paystack_plus/README.md

 ```

 ## Contributor(s)
-I would like to thank [gikwegbu](https://github.com/gikwegbu) for his valuable contributions to this project.
+I would like to thank [gikwegbu](https://github.com/gikwegbu) for his valuable contribution to this project.

 ## Additional information